gabrieljiglau/funtion-optimization/README.md

 and Michalewicz(-28.9) (30dimensional versions).

-upon further testing, bigger population sizes and generations(in tests 200, 1050 respectively) Schewfel's function was minimized to -12460 and Michalewicz -28, but in comparatively more time :
-10 minutes vs 2/3 (data gathered for smaller populations with lesser generations).
+upon further testing, bigger population sizes and generations(in tests 200, 1050 respectively) Schewfel's function was minimized to -12460, Michalewicz to -28 and Rastrigin to 3.26048 * 10^-6, but in comparatively more time: 10 minutes vs 2/3 minutes.

+another point was the changes made to simulated annealing(SA), where the neighbours are chosen at random;
+after all its iterations, an additional hillClimbing will be run over the final candidate solution chosen by the SA, to make a final attempt in further improving its accuracy and these are the results for the test function : -11787.56(Schwefel), -27.76(Michalewicz), 24.54 Rastrigin (deJong is not named because the "standard" algorithm was finding it's minimum of 0 relatively easy).